Token Utility

 Key points:

-• Collateral Requirements: HPs must lock up collateral proportional to the amount of network resources they contribute.
+Collateral Requirements: HPs must lock up collateral proportional to the amount of network resources they contribute (Network Collateral) and earnings (Node Collateral).

-• Commitment Period: HPs must lock their collateral for a minimum period, with the option to extend in 6-month increments.
-The longer the commitment period, the higher the rewards, thanks to a tiered reward system.
+Commitment Period: HPs must lock their collateral for a minimum period, with the option to extend in 6-month increments.

 HPs are incentivised to lock collateral for longer periods, as this increases their likelihood of being selected for service requests, ultimately enhancing their rewards.

-• Staking and Slashing: Collateral is subject to slashing if HPs fail to meet their service level requirements, and there are mechanisms in place for delegated staking, allowing external investors to participate.
-More details on these mechanisms can be found in the Staking and Slashing sections.
+Staking and Slashing: Collateral is subject to slashing if HPs fail to meet their service level requirements, and there are mechanisms in place for delegated staking, allowing external delegators to participate.
+More details on these mechanisms can be found in the and sections.

-For further information on how the collateral system works, including tiering, overcollateralisation, and slashing, please see the Collateral Documentation.
+For further information on how the collateral system works, including slashing slashing, please see the.